Recovers a primary or mirror segment instance that has been marked as down (if mirroring is enabled).

 The recovery process marks the segment as up again in the Greenplum Database system catalog, and then initiates the resynchronization process to bring the transactional state of the segment up-to-date with the latest changes.
-The system is online and available during resynchronization.
+The system is online and available during Not in Sync mode.

 - -a (do not prompt)

 - Do not prompt the user for confirmation.

 - -b segment_batch_size